Electric skateboards are the next best thing after Marty McFly’s famous hoverboard from Back to the Future.

 With an electric skateboard, you can enjoy all the fun of longboarding with zero work, gliding along smoothly and effortlessly.

-From cruising and carving to commutes and running inner-city errands and climbing hills, electric skateboards can do it all without a single push necessary.
+From cruising to commutes or getting around the campus, electric skateboards can do it all without a single push necessary.

 We have reviewed the best electric skateboards for 2018 and compiled a guide for you to help you pick a model that’s right for you.

 Quick Answer: The 7 Top Rated Electric Skateboards

 - Boosted Mini x Electric Skateboard

 - Inboard M1 Premium Electric Skateboard

 Now we’ll go over our 3 top electric skateboards, then we’ll cover the deciding features in more detail in our guide.

 - Size & Weight: 29.5″ long, 17 lbs

 - Wheels: Boosted Lunar 80mm